 Why Does this Happen to Me and Not to Other Women?

 For most women, vaginismus comes as a complete surprise.
 They are sexually responsive and deeply desire to make love with their partner.
-However, their bodies’ involuntary reaction prevents them from satisfying this natural drive, resulting in extreme frustration.
+However, their bodies’ involuntary reaction toward potential intercourse prevents them from satisfying this natural drive, resulting in extreme frustration.

-Every individual has different perceptions resulting from their various experiences, attitudes carried over from their upbringing, and genetics.
+Every individual has different perceptions about sex resulting from their various experiences, attitudes from their upbringing, and genetics.
 Generally speaking, in women with vaginismus, there are unhealthy messages related to sex that are interpreted by the limbic system as threatening.

 Sometimes, vaginismus can be tied to a combination of apparent experiential and mental/emotional causes.
 On the other hand, there may seem to be no direct cause.
 Frequently, contributing factors can be so subtle and numerous that they are never completely identified.